demarbre1u/js-features-examples/README.md

 * __WebcamExample__ : a simple page allowing you to take photos with your webcam or any video device

+* __StickyMenu__ : a simple page showing how to apply some styles on an element when it becomes sticky

 Eventually, more feature examples will be added.